Corpus iurisprudentiae Romanae

 De transactionibus

-(Concerning compromises.)
+(Concerning Compromises.)

 1 Ulpianus libro quinquagensimo ad edictum.
 Qui transigit, quasi de re dubia et lite incerta neque finita transigit. qui vero paciscitur, donationis causa rem certam et indubitatam liberalitate remittit.